hyodae-seo/hyodaeseo.com/content/authors/seo/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-#Dr. Hyodae Seo is an Associate Professor in [the Department of Oceanography](https://www.soest.hawaii.edu/oceanography) and an Associate Director of [the Uehiro Center for the Advancement of Oceanography (UC•AO)](http://www.soest.hawaii.edu/oceanography/uc-ao/).
+#Dr. Hyodae Seo is an Professor in [the Department of Oceanography](https://www.soest.hawaii.edu/oceanography) and an Associate Director of [the Uehiro Center for the Advancement of Oceanography (UC•AO)](http://www.soest.hawaii.edu/oceanography/uc-ao/).
 He is a physical oceanographer and climate scientist with a broad range of research and teaching interests in ocean and atmospheric processes and their coupled interactions relating to weather and climate.
 interests:
   - Air-Sea Interaction
   - Climate Dynamics